Guus Hiddink: South Korea

 Hiddink became manager of South Korea in January 2001.
-Success did not come easily with a team that had appeared in five-straight World Cups but had yet to win a single match.
-South Korea was one of the host nations for the 2002 FIFA World Cup tournament, along with Japan.
-There was an expectation that the hosts would progress to the second round of the tournament and it was clearly expressed that Hiddink's team was expected to perform to that standard as well.
+Success hardly came easy with a team that had appeared in five straight World Cups but had yet to win a single match.
+South Korea co-hosted the 2002 FIFA World Cup tournament with Japan.
+Both countries were expected to make the second round of the tournament and it was clearly expressed that Hiddink's team was expected to perform to that standard as well.

-Hiddink's first year in charge was not met with favourable reviews from the South Korean press, as he was often spotted together with his girlfriend when some felt he should instead have been taking charge of the team.
+Hiddink's first year in charge was met with heavy criticism from the South Korean media, as he was often spotted together with his girlfriend when some felt he should instead have been busy working on the team.
 After a 2–1 loss to the United States Gold Cup team in January 2002, he was criticized again for not taking his job seriously.
 Nevertheless, the team he assembled was a cohesive unit.
 However, Hiddink began focusing on physical fitness for players during training in preparation for the World Cup later that year.

-In the World Cup itself, the South Korea team achieved its first ever victory in the first stage (2–0, against Poland), and after a 1–1 draw with the U.S. and a further 1–0 victory against heavily favoured Portugal, the South Korea team qualified for the second round.
+At the World Cup, Hiddink's team achieved its first victory in the tournament's history in a 2–0 group win over Poland.
+After a 1–1 draw with the U.S. and a 1–0 victory against heavily favoured Portugal, South Korea advanced to the second round.

-Their second round opponents were Italy, who they defeated 2–1 on the golden goal rule.
-The Korean public then began to dream of a semi-final berth, a dream that was realized after defeating Spain on penalties in the quarter-final.
-This surpassed the record of their North Korean counterparts 36 years before, who had beaten Italy to reach the quarter-finals.
+Their second-round opponents were Italy, whom they upset 2–1 with a golden goal by Ahn Jung-hwan.
+The Korean public began to dream of a semifinal berth, something that came true after another upset, this time Spain, on penalties in the quarterfinal.
+This surpassed the feat of North Korea in the tournament 36 years earlier, which beat Italy to reach the quarterfinals.

-The South Korea team's run was halted by Germany, managed by Rudi Völler, in the semi-finals.
-As with the Netherlands team four years before in France, Hiddink led his team into fourth place after a 3–2 defeat to Turkey in the third-place playoff.
+South Korea's miracle run finally ended after Germany under Rudi Völler won 1-0 in the semifinals.
+As with the Dutch team four years earlier in France, Hiddink led his team to fourth place after a 3–2 defeat to Turkey in the consolation game.

 Prior to the tournament, football pundits and fans alike never expected this level of success.
-Many in South Korea were overjoyed when the country reached the semi-finals of the 2002 World Cup.
+Many in South Korea were overjoyed with the semi-final berth.
 Hiddink became the first-ever person to be given honorary South Korean citizenship.
-In addition, other rewards soon followed — a private villa in Jeju-do island; free flights for life with Korean Air and Asiana Airlines, free taxi rides, among others.
-The World Cup stadium in Gwangju, where South Korea qualified for the semi-finals, was renamed Guus Hiddink Stadium in his honour shortly after the tournament.
-His hometown, where a Guuseum was set up, became a popular stopover for South Koreans visiting the Netherlands.
-The Guuseum is a museum established by his relatives, in Varsseveld, to honor Hiddink.
+In addition, other rewards soon followed — a private villa in Jeju-do island, free flights for life with Korean Air and Asiana Airlines, and free taxi rides, amongst others.
+The Gwangju World Cup Stadium in Gwangju, where South Korea qualified for the semi-finals, was renamed Guus Hiddink Stadium in his honor shortly after the tournament.
+His hometown of Varsseveld, where a Guuseum was set up by his relatives in his honor, became a popular stop for South Koreans visiting the Netherlands.